pranjalrai-iitd/NewsAnalysis.info/source/content/index.md

 ---
 title: Daily News Analysis - IIS Group 'A'
 ---
----

 This portal presents the daily news analysis reports for the IIS (Indian Information Service) induction training 2026, whose participants are officer trainees of 2009, 2024 and 2025 batch.
-The news analysis starts dailhy at 09:45 hrs sharp (except on days of official visits).
+The news analysis starts daily at 09:45 hours sharp (except on days of official visits).

 ---
 Current CR - Ms. Brinda Randeep Sudan